returnString/metagame/README.md

 ## Protocol
 metagame uses websockets with JSON messages for all communication.

+It also includes built-in SSL support, although more complex deployments with specialised app servers will probably want to use SSL termination.

 ## Authentication
 The auth service delegates to a platform-specific authentication method.
 The platform takes an auth request and tells metagame the user's: